DangNguyenVuHoang/portfolio/README.md

 1. Open the project in VS Code
 2. Install the Live Server extension
 3. Right-click on `index.html` and select "Open with Live Server"
-4. The site will automatically open at `http://localhost:5500`

 ## 📞 Contact
 📧 Email: dangnguyenvuhoang8384@gmail.com